DevelopingHCP/structural-pipeline/README.md

 https://docs.docker.com/engine/installation/

-Then in the top directory of `structural-pipeline`, use git to switch to the branch you want to build and enter:
+Then in the top directory of `structural-pipeline`, use git to switch to the branch you want to build, and enter:

 ```
 # docker build -t <user>/structural-pipeline:latest .